 The most prestigious medical journals—including the Journal of Clinical Oncology, the Journal of the American Medical Association, the Journal of the National Cancer Institute, The Lancet, the New England Journal of Medicine, and Science—use a rigorous, peer-review process that requires articles submitted for publication to be reviewed by experts in the same field.
 Those experts evaluate the studies for accuracy, importance, and the ability to reproduce the results.
 However, just because the medical article was published in a leading journal doesn't mean you should assume the research changes standard medical practices.

 Does the news story represent an entire area of research, or is it just reporting on one study?

 Typically, news articles explaining only one study cannot adequately describe the risks or benefits of a new treatment or finding, nor do they examine the long-term effects of the research.
 Most doctors don't recommend changing your health habits based on one study.
 Talk with your doctor or a member of your health care team if you have questions about a particular study.

 How does this new information fit within the larger body of research on the topic?

 Health care professionals usually do not change their standard of care based on one study.
 Although scientific papers are written at each step of the research process, it generally takes years of research, with many different studies performed at different institutions, before there is enough evidence to adopt a new therapy or change current practice.

 What phase was the research?

-Information from a phase III clinical trial may change current health care practice, but results from phase I and phase II clinical trials are preliminary.
+Information from a phase III clinical trial may change current health care practice, but results from phase I and phase II clinical trials are usually too early to make changes to current practices.
 Learn more about the phases of clinical trials .

 What type of health result does the news article report?